n10n/DockerNode1/README.md

   Use "synereonode" as image name in subsequent steps where image id is required.
 You can use image name of your choice but it must be all lowercase.

 ## Running standalone node:
-Standalone mode requires running MongoDB and please replace the IP_ADDRESS (this address is accquired by docker and displays at starting of it i.e. 192.168.99.100 in Windows and Mac) appropriately below.
+Standalone mode requires running MongoDB and please replace the IP_ADDRESS (this address is accquired by Docker and displays at starting of it i.e. 192.168.99.100 in Windows and Mac) appropriately below.
 If you are using pre-built image from Docker Hub i.e. livelygig/backend then replace the following field in docker run command below:
-    `replace IP_ADDRESS with: 192.168.99.100` and `replace spliciousbkendimage with: livelygig/backend`
+    `replace IP_ADDRESS with: 192.168.99.100 for Windows and Mac or 172.17.0.1 for Linux` and `replace spliciousbkendimage with: livelygig/backend`

-For example, the command on step 3a for automated process becomes:

-    docker run -it -e MONGODB_HOST=192.168.99.100 -e MONGODB_PORT=27017 --name backendNode -p 8888:9876 -d livelygig/backend /usr/local/splicious/run.sh

-#### Running docker image - manual process:
+#### Running docker image - manual process (UBIN option will enable automatic download of the latest precompiled backend and frontend jar files):

-    3a. docker run -it -e DB_HOST=<IP_ADDRESS> -e \
+    3a. docker run -it --link mdb1:mongo -e UBIN=1 -e DB_HOST=<IP_ADDRESS> -e \
-                   --name sn1 -p 8080:9000 -p 8888:9876 snode /bin/bash
+                   --name sn1 -p 80:9000 -p 8080:9876 precompilednode /bin/bash

 At the # prompt, run the commands below